Science

 Miss Walton – Head of Faculty

-Mr Fenton –Teacher of Science and Middle leader for the able
+Mr Fenton – Teacher of Science and Middle leader for the able

-Miss Tierney – Teacher of Science
+Miss Tierney – Separate Science Co-ordinator

-Mr Dawson – Teacher of Science
+Mr Patel – Teacher of Science

-Mrs Skinkis – Teacher of Science
+Mrs Waheed – Teacher of Science

 Our Curriculum